In Indonesia, the Albanians have the possibility of resetting a relationship retained by anxiety and erroneous perceptions - ExBulletin

 Where tensions could arise

 The relationship is not without friction.
-Australias' participation in the Aukus agreement, and its close alignment with the United States and the United Kingdom, has raised concerns for Indonesia, which has long defended non-alignment.
+The involvement of Australia in the Aukus agreement and its close alignment with the United States and the United Kingdom have raised concerns for Indonesia, which has long defended non-alignment.

 Jakarta expressed discomfort On the risks perceived of the proliferation of nuclear submarines in the region.

-Albanes' visit is a key opportunity to specify that Akus implies nuclear nuclear nuclear submarines.
-It should also strengthen Australias' commitment to transparency on the agreement.
+Albanese's visit is a key opportunity to specify that Aukus implies nuclear nuclear nuclear submarines.
+It should also strengthen Australia's commitment to transparency on the agreement.
 This is essential to avoid misunderstandings and strengthen confidence.

-A more recent flash point is speculation around a possible Russian military presence in Indonesia an affirmation that the Indonesian government has firmly denied.
+A more recent flash point is speculation around a Russian military presence possible In Indonesia, an assertion that the Indonesian government has firmly denied.

-The Indonesian response illustrates its long -standing commitment to strategic autonomy.
-However, the whole test reveals the complexity of the foreign relations of Jakartas, which often involve balancing links with competing powers.
+Indonesia's response illustrates its long -standing commitment to strategic autonomy.
+However, the whole test reveals the complexity of Jakarta's foreign relations, which often involve balancing links with competing powers.

 For Australia, recognizing Indonesia independent foreign policy Rather than interpreting it through an objective of high power rivalry is essential to maintain mutual trust.